spdx/spdx-spec/chapters/3-package-information.md

 ## 3.10 Package Checksum <a name="3.10"></a>

-**3.10.1** Purpose: This field provides an independently reproducible mechanism that permits unique identification of a specific package that correlates to the data in this SPDX file.
+**3.10.1** Purpose: Provide an independently reproducible mechanism that permits unique identification of a specific package that correlates to the data in this SPDX file.
 This identifier enables a recipient to determine if any file in the original package has been changed.
 If the SPDX file is to be included in a package, this value should not be calculated.
-The SHA-1 algorithm will be used to provide the checksum by default.
+The [SHA-1][] algorithm will be used to provide the checksum by default.

-**3.10.2** Intent: Here, by providing a unique identifier of the package, confusion over which version or modification of a specific package the SPDX file references should be eliminated.
+**3.10.2** Intent: Eliminate confusion over which version or modification of a specific package the SPDX file references by providing a unique identifier of the package.

 **3.10.3** Cardinality: Optional, one or many.

-**3.10.4** Algorithms that can be used: SHA1, SHA256, MD5
+**3.10.4** Algorithms that can be used: [`SHA1`][SHA-1], [`SHA256`][SHA-256], [`MD5`][MD5]

-**3.10.5** Data Format: There are three components, an algorithm identifier(“SHA1”), a colon separator ”:”, and a bit value represented as lowercase hexadecimal digits (appropriate as output to the algorithm).
+**3.10.5** Data Format: There are three components, an algorithm identifier (e.g. `SHA1`), a colon separator `:`, and a bit value represented as lowercase hexadecimal digits (appropriate as output to the algorithm).

 **3.10.6** Tag: `PackageChecksum:`